arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="Ex2Task3" /></a>
 #### Task 3 - Verifying the Domain Controller Installed Successfully ####

-1. If you lose the remote connection, wait two to three minutes for the Virtual Machine to restart and type the following command in Windows Azure PowerShell in order to connect again.
+1. If you lose the remote connection, wait two to three minutes for the Virtual Machine to restart and type the following command in Microsoft Azure PowerShell in order to connect again.
 Note that this command uses the _$dnsName_ and _$winRmHTTpsEndpoint_ variables obtained in Exercise 1.
 Replace _[YOUR-VM-USERNAME]_ with the administrator username provided when you created the virtual machine.

 	````PowerShell
 	Enter-PSSession -ComputerName $dnsName -Port $winRmHTTpsEndpoint.Port -Authentication Negotiate -Credential '[YOUR-VM-USERNAME]' -UseSSL -SessionOption (New-PSSessionOption -SkipCACheck -SkipCNCheck)